This article considers restrictions in place for effective and economical spot-facing in milling.

-Spot facing is the act of smoothing a small area of a rough surface.
-Normally, face milling is performed on casted parts to remove surface imperfections and improve the overall finish of the product.
-However, face milling is both time consuming and expensive.
-Instead, you might want to consider spot facing in areas of concern instead of face milling the entire assembly.
+Spot facing is smoothing a small area of a rough surface.
+Usually, face milling is performed on casted parts to remove surface imperfections and improve the overall finish of the product.
+However, face milling is both time-consuming and expensive.
+Instead, you might want to consider spot-facing in areas of concern instead of face-milling the entire assembly.

-Spot facing should be performed on any area where surface finish is required to be particularly high for the functionality of the part to be assured.
+Spot facing should be performed on any area where the surface finish must be exceptionally high for the part's functionality to be assured.
 Of particular concern are bearing mating surfaces and areas under bolts.
 Without an adequately smooth surface, bearing wear is drastically accelerated.
 Tolerances can sometimes be difficult to meet on rough surfaces.
 Without an area low in surface defects, bolts cannot have adequate surface contact to distribute torquing force across.
 Spot facing is an economical solution to this problem.

 Spot facing should be avoided in recessed areas when possible.
-Instead, the recessed area should be redesigned as an extruded boss that is created in the casting process.
-This allows the machinist to spot face the boss face without the use of specialized tooling.
+Instead, the recessed area should be redesigned as an extruded boss created in the casting process.
+This allows the machinist to spot-face the boss's face without specialized tooling.
 As a result, both part manufacturing times and tooling costs are driven down.